We Go The Extra Distance For Our Clients

 The at-fault party’s insurance company may cover some of the damages, or if the at-fault party was uninsured, the loved one or the loved one’s family may have insurance coverage which could cover the damages.
 In both scenarios, families could file a wrongful death suit in order to seek compensation for their loss.

-If your loved one’s life was claimed by a car accident caused by negligence, call an Atlanta wrongful death attorney at Ashenden & Associates.
+If your loved one’s life was claimed by a car accident caused by negligence, call a Sandy Springs wrongful death attorney at Ashenden & Associates.
 We can help you obtain closure and justice.

 Hazardous Work Conditions